gustavocovas/implementing-md5/README.md

 > Of course, this is by no means meant to be used in production.
 You probably shouldn't be using MD5 anyway.

 Apart from the original RFC, the main resource that I used to complete this project was [Zunawe's implementation](https://github.com/Zunawe/md5-c).
 I took some time to understand some of his decisions but found them to be ingenious in the end.
-Thanks, @Zunaewe!
+Thanks, @Zunawe!
 I ended up following a different path, however.

 ## Compiling and running